Azure/Azure-Sentinel/Solutions/Illusive Active Defense/README.md

 <a name="Deploy_Playbooks">

 # Configure and Deploy Playbooks
-To configure and deploy the Incident Enrichment playbook, go to [Incident Enrichment Playbook].
+To configure and deploy the Incident Enrichment playbook, go to [Incident Enrichment Playbook](./Playbooks/Illusive-SentinelIncident-Enrichment).
 <br>
-To configure and deploy the Incident Response playbook, go to [Incident Response Playbook].
+To configure and deploy the Incident Response playbook, go to [Incident Response Playbook](./Playbooks/Illusive-SentinelIncident-Response).

 <a name="API_connection">